Motivation and self-discipline are two important characteristics that can help people in reaching their goals. They are not, however, the same thing.

 So, looking forward to this new coming year, it is important to start getting some clarity around which areas you would like to create different results in.

 Once you have an idea, it then becomes very important to start thinking about the types of effective habits you will need to create the change required to achieve those different results.

 Many people make the mistake of wanting to do more things in order to create a new result.

 But, sometimes it is not about doing more, but rather doing less of what isn’t working.

 Replacing what isn’t working (behaviours, actions and habits) with what could work, or typically does work, or make all the difference in the long run.

 And once you get into the habit of doing something over and over, that repetition will carry you forward even when you feel like giving up or not continuing.

-And listen, it doesn’t matter whether we are talking about losing 20 kg, or starting a new business, or improving your relationship, or becoming healthier.
+And listen, it doesn’t matter whether we are talking about losing 20 kg, starting a new business, improving your relationship, or becoming healthier.

 All of these goals demand the same process if you want to succeed in the end.